 The empirical analysis makes three contributions.
 First, I quantify the aggregate effect of the realized GQ, India's major highway investment project between 2001 and 2009.
-The results suggest that aggregate income was 2.4 - 3.5 percent higher in 2009 than it would have been if the GQ had not been built.
-This implies a gain after one decade that is more than three times the construction costs.
-Second, I predict the aggregate effects of the counterfactual transport infrastructure, which replicates the salient aspects of the Chinese network in India in a way that minimizes road construction costs.
-Taking into account the construction costs of counterfactual roads, the results imply in the aggregate a modest difference relative to the existing infrastructure.
+The results suggest that aggregate economic activity as measured by light was 2.4 - 3.5 percent higher in 2009 than it would have been if the GQ had not been built.
+The implied change in GDP was above the construction costs of the GQ.4 Second, I predict the aggregate effects of the counterfactual transport infrastructure, which replicates the salient aspects of the Chinese network in India in a way that minimizes road construction costs.
+Such a denser network would generate some benefits over this decade, but they cannot fully cover the additional construction costs of the counterfactual highways.
 The third contribution is to evaluate the distributional consequences of the actual and counterfactual networks.
-The results show that initially less developed regions would gain substantially from the counterfactual.
+The results show that initially less developed regions would gain from the counterfactual.
 The reason is that this network, by connecting all intermediatesized cities, also reaches into regions that previously had low growth and were neglected by the GQ.
 Thus, a transport network that follows the Chinese strategy would increase growth particularly in India's lagging regions.
-This provides an explanation for the weaker convergence in India compared to China.
+This could provide a partial explanation for the weaker convergence in India compared to China.
 Two alternative ways to replicate the Chinese network in India lead to qualitatively similar results.

 The distributional consequences are particularly relevant in light of the unequal regional development of India.
 Policy makers are aware of this and the national highway development strategy did include plans for other highway connections besides the GQ.
-In particular, the government planned the North-South and East-West Corridors which cross through regions that were not reached by the GQ.
+In particular, the government planned the North-South and East-West Corridors, which cross through regions that were not reached by the GQ.
 However, these other projects were delayed and by 2009 only a small part has been finished.
 In an additional counterfactual exercise, I find that the completion of these corridors would indeed increase income in some of the lagging states.
-However, the explicit strategy of connecting all intermediate-sized cities would have larger aggregate effects and benefit more lagging districts.
+However, the explicit strategy of connecting all intermediate-sized cities would benefit more lagging districts.

 The remainder of the paper is structured as follows.
 Section 2 reviews the related literature.
-Section 3 discusses the spatial development and transport in-frastructure in India and China.
+Section 3 discusses the spatial development and transport infrastructure in India and China.
 Section 4 shows how the counterfactual network is constructed and what data is used.
 Section 5 presents the conceptual framework and Section 6 discusses the results.
 Section 7 shows alternative ways to replicate the Chinese network and discusses the robustness of the results.
 Section 8 concludes.